CadenFinley/CJsShell/README.md

 -Caden 'cj' Finley

 > ⚠️ **WARNING**: This project is still in active development.
-There may be occasional bugs.
+There may be occasional bugs or some things that just don't work quite right yet.
 Please report any issues you encounter by opening a pull request or issue.

 ## What is CJ's Shell?